jamhed/fswitch/README.md

 This produces a message in form in target erlang node sent to a registered process named `call_sup`: `{get_pid, UUID, Ref, From}`, where `UUID` is a call UUID.

-`call_sup` process on this message spawns a call handling process (see `src/call.erl`), and requests initial dump of variables.
+`call_sup` process on this message spawns a call handling process (see `src/call.erl`), and requests initial dump of variables generating syntetic call event `SYNC` on success.

 In spite of all messages sent from `mod_erlang_event` being Erlang strings, this library converts everything to Erlang binaries
 (probably we change `mod_erlang_event` too to communcate binary strings only).